confused-Techie/sloth/README.md

 * No key of your frontmatter can be named `content` this is the key the body of your markdown is assigned when handed to the EJS templating engine.
 * The data in your frontmatter is available to the EJS templating engine, so that placing a frontmatter field of `title: Hello World` is then available within an EJS view as `<%=title%>`.
 * Any valid YAML may exist within your frontmatter, providing as many features as you'd like to your EJS template.
+* It's recommended to not begin any front matter values with '_' as that prefix is used by the Universally Available Frontmatter elements.

 ## EJS Templates